anon8675309/qubes-doc/external/troubleshooting/install-nvidia-driver.md

 In the above command, replace `uname -r` with kernel version from your Qubes dom0 (if something goes wrong, see the [Manual Installation](#manual-installation) instructions below).
 If everything went right, you have now complete packages with nvidia drivers for the Qubes system.
 Transfer them to dom0 (see [Copying from (and to) dom0](https://www.qubes-os.org/doc/copy-from-dom0/)) and install (using standard "yum install /path/to/file").

-Alternative way to get the kernel drivers, is to run the commands below in a Qube running Fedora 29 (for Qubes 4.0.3).
+Alternative way to get the kernel drivers, is to run the commands below in a Qube running Fedora 25 (for Qubes 4.0.3; 4.19.x kernel).
 The specific version is required because Fedora 30 doesn't have support for the 4.19 kernel, they've moved on to 5.3 and later.
-If you don't have a Fedora 29 template, you can get one by running `sudo qubes-dom0-update qubes-template-fedora29-minimal` (see [TemplateVMs](https://www.qubes-os.org/doc/templates/) for more details).
+If you don't have a Fedora 29 template, you can get one by running `sudo qubes-dom0-update qubes-template-fedora-29` in dom0 (see [TemplateVMs](https://www.qubes-os.org/doc/templates/) for more details).

 ~~~
 # From your Fedora Qube that you'll be using to get the kernel...
 sudo dnf update
+# If `uname -r` reports the same kernel is running in your qube and dom0, you can use
+# the command below, if not, replace $(uname -r) with the output from uname -r on dom0
-sudo dnf install kernel-devel kernel-headers gcc make
+sudo dnf install kernel-devel-$(uname -r) kernel-headers-$(uname -r) gcc make
 # Oh no!
 Fedora 30 doesn't seem to have anything for 4.19*
 ~~~